-Adapted in English by Valérie Harnois
+Adapted in English by Valérie Harnois, revised by Karine Turcotte

-If you want to learn more about the biggest nuclear catastrophe of all times, this 14-minute documentary shows not only the power plant but demonstrates how people are still affected to this day by the explosion that occurred over 35 years ago.
+If you want to learn more about the biggest nuclear catastrophe of all times, this 14-minute documentary shows not only the power plant but portrays how people are still affected to this day by the explosion that occurred over 35 years ago.

 People were forced to leave the area, but it is much more difficult to control animals’ whereabouts.
 This three-minute video shows how, 30 years after the catastrophe, animals seem to strive in this area where forest is taking over.
 You will find four questions to answer as you watch.
-These questions are imbedded in the video.
+These questions are embedded in the video.

 For teachers who would like to keep track of students’ answers, you may use this link to assign the task through Edpuzzle.

 The next activities will allow students to become familiar with the worst civil nuclear tragedy in history along with its impact on the population and on the environment.